-Communications and Support

-Regular reminders to policyholder to review their investment choice
+Communications and Support - Regular reminders to policyholder to review their investment choice

-A regular reminder has now been added to the annual benefit statements, starting from the statement as at 5 April 2018 which was issued in September 2018.
+A regular reminder has now been added to the annual We are pleased to see that this benefit statements, starting from the statement as at 5 April reminder has now been added.
+2018 which was issued in September 2018.